paulcarroll/tabs/_pages/del-amitri/nothing-ever-happens.md

 &nbsp;  C                                                Am
-&nbsp;  Gentlemen time please you know we can't serve anymore, &nbsp;          C                                                      Am &nbsp;  Now the traffic lights change to stop, when there�s nothing to go.
+&nbsp;  Gentlemen time please you know we can't serve anymore, &nbsp;          C                                                      Am &nbsp;  Now the traffic lights change to stop, when there's nothing to go.
 &nbsp;         F                         C         G                    F &nbsp;  And by five o'clock everything's dead, and every third car is a cab, &nbsp;      F               C